Seven main principles in Dairy Herd Management

 In Israel, herd management tools are a very important factor, and most dairy farmers use herd management tools in their farms.
 This is why you will find successful 3 main herd management manufacturers that successfully sell their products worldwide:

 - Afimilk, the oldest company for dairy herd management in Israel, owned by Kibbutz Afikim, produce an automated modular system for intensive dairy farm management.

 - SCR that recently acquired by the Allflex group is a leader cow and milking Intelligence company

 - INGS privately owned company that produce cow pedometers, advanced management software, and free flow milk meters and controllers

 Dairy Herd Management is an important factor in Dairy farming success.
 At the Israeli dairy school seminars, we teach main herd management subjects to support the success of the global dairy industry.

-If you wish to learn more, contact us: firstname.lastname@example.org
+If you wish to learn more, press here to contact us or send us a mail to: firstname.lastname@example.org